google/zetasql/docs/functions-reference.md

 ## Function call rules

-The following rules apply to all functions unless explicitly indicated otherwise in the function description:
+The following rules apply to all built-in ZetaSQL functions unless explicitly indicated otherwise in the function description:

-+ Integer types coerce to INT64.
-+ For functions that accept numeric types, if one operand is a floating point operand and the other operand is another numeric type, both operands are converted to DOUBLE before the function is evaluated.
-+ If an operand is `NULL`, the result is `NULL`, with the exception of the IS operator.
++ If an operand is `NULL`, the function result is `NULL`.
-+ For functions that are time zone sensitive (as indicated in the function description), the default time zone, which is implementation defined, is used if a time zone is not specified.
++ For functions that are time zone sensitive, the default time zone, which is implementation defined, is used when a time zone is not specified.

 ## Lambdas
 <a id="lambdas"></a>